10x-Engineers/Infinite-ISP_Hardware/README.md

 # Infinite-ISP RTL

-Infinite-ISP RTL is an RTL development project that uses Xilinx Vivado 2022.1 as the development environment.
-The repo uses **[Infinite-ISP_ReferenceModel](https://github.com/10x-Engineers/Infinite-ISP_ReferenceModel)** (RM) as the baseline to match its outputs.
-Each block in the RM has a corresponding verilog module in the RTL repo.
-Modules have been categorized into two groups namely ISP and VIP for the ease of reusability in the FPGA integration process.
+Infinite-ISP_RTL is an RTL development project utilizing Xilinx Vivado 2022.1 as the development environment.
+The repository uses [Infinite-ISP_ReferenceModel](https://github.com/10x-Engineers/Infinite-ISP_ReferenceModel) (RM) as baseline to match outputs.
+Each block in the RM is mapped to a corresponding Verilog module within the RTL repository.
+For FPGA integration and enhanced reusability, these modules are categorized into two groups : ISP and VIP.

 ![](doc/assets/Infinite-ISP_v1.0-pipeline.png)